KaiosGit/Achaea/README.md

 Mining Assistant version 1.5<br/>
 Created by Kaios

-In order to download this package, you may click the package itself and then right click on 'Raw' and 'Save Link as' OR click the green **Code** button and download the ZIP file.
+In order to download this package, you may click the package itself and then right click on 'Raw' and 'Save Link as' OR<br>Click the green **Code** button and download the ZIP file.

 REQUIREMENTS - PLEASE READ
 --------------------------